engteam14/documentation2/Method Selection and Planning.md

-* We used GitHub pages to develop our website.
-This meant that our resulting site would be simple to replicate for any team which chose to take over our game for assessment 2.
+* We used GitHub pages to develop our website considering the teams previous experience with using the tool.

 **Architecture**